Join Us

 UNIVERSITY OF CARDIFF PART-TIME COURSES FOR ADULTS (online)

-The Modern British Garden: The Interwar Years - Wednesdays 4 October - 6 December 2023 from 10.00 -12.00
+Wednesdays 2 October - 4 December from 10.00 -12.00

-The Formal Garden: structure and symmetry - Wednesdays 10 January - 13 March 2024 from 10.00 - 12.00
+Wednesdays 22 January - 26 March 2025 from 10.00 - 12.00

 OXFORD UNIVERSITY DEPARTMENT OF CONTINUING EDUCATION

-This course is the ideal introduction to English garden history.
-It provides an overview of five centuries of development, from Baroque formalism through the naturalistic landscape style, right up to contemporary cutting-edge planting style.
-The course was written by Tim Richardson, an independent garden historian and landscape critic.
-Fuller details of content, tutors and more can be found by clicking the dates below.
+An ideal introduction to English garden history. this course aims to provide an overview of five centuries of development, from baroque formalism through the naturalistic landscape style, right up to contemporary cutting-edge planting style.
+Two courses are currently available for booking: For full details of the course content and structure,and to book a place click the links below.

 THE GARDEN HISTORIANS